sanadhis/code-practice/README.md

-# Repository to put code, because it is not charged
+# Repository to put codes

-Putting code that I do not want to throw here.
+Because simply:
+* It is free.
+* The files arrangement in my computer is a complete mess.
+* Reminiscing moments of code.
+* I am loyal, even to my useless codes.